Building a Frontend

 const signer = await provider.getSigner();

-const contract = getWasmPrecompileEthersV6Contract(signer)
+const contract = getWasmPrecompileEthersV6Contract(signer);

 setContract(contract);